 After Kashmiri Pandits heartwarming wishes on Eid, Muslims reciprocate on Kheer Bhawani

-The newfound bonding between the two communities, bound by a shared culture and separated only by religion, is reminiscent of the pre-militancy days in the Kashmir Valley before 1989.india Updated: May 30, 2020 17:25 IST
+After Kashmiri Pandits heartwarming wishes on Eid, Muslims reciprocate on Kheer Bhawanicities Updated: May 30, 2020 21:07 IST

 Hindu-Muslim bonhomie has gone viral on social media following Eid greetings of Kashmiri Pandits to Kashmiri Muslims, who reciprocated on Saturday on the occasion of Mela Kheer Bhawani, one of the biggest religious functions of the Kashmiri Pandits.